 Yes, FISH is a 501(c)(3) non-profit and relies on donations, field trips, and grants to keep the salmon coming home!
 FISH staff members and volunteers lead educational tours of the hatchery as a service to the community.
 A contribution of $5 per person is appreciated and supports FISH’s educational mission.
 Children enjoy placing coins in the slot under the fin of the salmon statue in front of the hatchery.
 (By the way, his name is Finley and his mate is Gilda).

-The best time to view adult salmon at the hatchery is between mid-September and mid-November.
-Typically, the first chinook arrive in early September; the first coho return in early October.
-In early October you are likely to see three species of salmon: Chinook (king) and Coho (silver).
-In recent years we’ve also seen sockeye, pink and kokanee in Issaquah Creek.
+The best time to view adult salmon at the hatchery is between early-September and mid-November.
+Typically, the first chinook arrive in late August; the first coho return in late September.
+In early October you are likely to see two species of salmon: Chinook (king) and Coho (silver).
+Occasionally, sockeye, pink and kokanee have appeared in Issaquah Creek.

-Starting the last Tuesday in September, hatchery personnel retrieve ripe eggs from the females (hens) and fertilize them with milt from the males (bucks).
-Spawning usually occurs each Tuesday morning (usually 9 a.m. to 12 p.m.) through the end of November, although there may be a break between chinook and coho spawning.
-Prior to egg and milt removal, the salmon are removed from the water, hit over the head to knock them out, then the females bellies are slit open to remove the eggs.
-This is a bloody process and is not meant for young children or the queasy.
-Spawning dates and times are subject to change without notice.
+Starting in late September, hatchery personnel and FISH volunteers, retrieve ripe eggs from the females (hens) and fertilize them with milt from the males (bucks).
+Spawning usually occurs each Tuesday morning (usually 9 am to 12 pm) through mid November.
+Please note, during spawning, the fish are humanely put down.
+The process can be bloody and is not meant for young children or the queasy.
+Dates and times may change without notice.

-Tours are offered at 10AM, 11AM, and noon on weekdays.
-Drop-in tours are available on Saturday and Sunday during the fall salmon run (September through mid-November) and occur at 11AM and 1PM.
-Reservations for groups of 10 or more can be made by completing the tour reservation form.
+Educational school tours are offered at 10am, 11am, and 12pm on weekdays.
+Drop-in tours are available on Saturday and Sunday, September through mid-November – at 11am and 1pm, and start at the viewing bridge.
+Reservations for groups of 7 or more can be made by completing the tour reservation form.

 FISH will try to accommodate requests for group tours on Saturdays and Sundays, but it is not guaranteed.
 Contact FISH in advance to check availability of guides.
 Sometimes our volunteers will place a sign out front listing a time that day that a tour will be given.